 Shannon Shumski started his journey in aerial photography around 20 years ago, photographing from ﬁxed wing aircraft and the occasional helicopter.
 Today Shannon operates www.SkyPhoto.Guru an image specialist company and is Co-owner of www.DroneSalesAustralia.com.au Shannon is excited to be one of the thousands who are pioneering our drone industry.
 Passion and Aviation, an exciting combination.
 All images within this article copyright Shannon Shumski.

 We hope this article from us here at Travels in Gippsland has you inspired to visit Gippsland to fly your drone.
-For more amazing ideas on where to holiday in Gippsland click through to our Gippsland from above page for more drone inspiration.
+For more amazing ideas on where to holiday in Gippsland click through to our Best of Gippsland for more drone inspiration.

 Please find 2 more articles from Travels in Gippsland below for your reading enjoyment.
 Just click on the description to read.